-Oren and Norman developed an evidential argumentation by introducing a special argument, corresponding to an environment, into a BAF [13].
-This concept is similar to the existence argument of our method.
-The difference is that they introduced a single argument from which both attack and support relations arise.
-In contrast, we add an existence or absence argument for each fact.
-The structure of their evidential argumentation is more compact than ours, but the evidences bearing upon individual facts are unclear.
+Oren and Norman developed an evidence-based argumentation by introducing a special unique argument, corresponding to an environment, into a BAF [13].
+The introduction of such a special argument is similar to that of existence and absence arguments in our method.
+The difference is that we add an existence or absence argument for each fact and add a support/an attack from each existence/absence argument, respectively, so that our BAF should keep a PROLEG structure.